hoangduytran/blender-manual/manual/addons/rigging/rigify/rig_features.rst

    The IK control at the base of the tentacle, which can be used to control the base twist and sideways scale, and is one of the potential switchable parents for other IK controls.

-   In the *Manual Squash & Stretch* mode it controls uniform scale of the tentacle.
+   In the *Manual Squash & Stretch* mode it controls uniform scale of the tentacle in all directions.
 IK Start (Extra) :guilabel:`Optional`
    Extra start controls, optional and hidden by default.
 Switchable parents default to the *IK Start* control.
    The scale of the control may optionally affect the thickness of the chain via the radius of the curve point.